roboes/strava-local-heatmap-tool/readme.md

 [Visualization of activities from Garmin Connect](https://github.com/andyakrn/activities_heatmap): Code for processing activities with .gpx files from Garmin Connect (Python).

-[Create artistic visualisations with your Strava exercise data](https://github.com/marcusvolz/strava_py): Code for creating artistic visualisations with your Strava exercise data (Python; a R version is available [here](https://github.com/marcusvolz/strava)).
+[Create artistic visualisations with your Strava exercise data](https://github.com/marcusvolz/strava_py): Code for creating artistic visualizations with your Strava exercise data (Python; a R version is available [here](https://github.com/marcusvolz/strava)).

 [strava-offline](https://github.com/liskin/strava-offline): Tool to keep a local mirror of Strava activities for further analysis/processing.